 |Natural Disasters||Recipes & Cookbooks||72-Hour Kits||Water Storage|

 In Southern Nevada, water is scarce.
 Even if you can find it, the water supply can become polluted or disrupted, it is, therefore, a good idea to store drinking water.

 The Federal Emergency Management Agency (FEMA) minimum recommendations is 1 gallon per person per day for 3-days.
 The LDS Church’s minimum commendations is 1 gallon per person per day for 14-days.
 Because of the desert that we live in, I highly recommend at least 14-gallons of drinking water per person.

-Some basic Water Storage Guidelines,including pre-storage and pre-use treatment suggestions.
+Some basic Water Storage Guidelines (1514 downloads) , including pre-storage and pre-use treatment suggestions.